Police violence and the ‘bystander effect’ explained

 Francesca Gino

 GAZETTE: When a police officer acts inappropriately, a common defense is that it’s “one bad apple,” not an entire department.
-What are the signs that it’s “one bad apple” in an organization and when it’s something more systemic?
+What are the signs that it’s “one bad apple” in an organization, and when it’s something more systemic?

 GINO: To me, the fact that no one reacted to the horrific situation, no one decided to help or stop Chauvin is a sign that the story is about more than one bad apple.
 It is difficult to make generalizations, but given how the other officers reacted, they clearly showed “bad apple” behavior as well.